Ray1983-star/cybersecurity-labs/projects/attack-detection-elastic/README.md

 ### Credential Validation Activity (Event ID 4776)
 ![Credential Validation Logs](images/credential_validation.png)

-A spike in credential validation events (Event ID 4776) was observed in Elastic SIEM, indicating abnormal authentication behavior.
-The volume and timing of these events are consistent with brute force or credential spraying activity.
+A spike in credential validation events (Event ID 4776) was observed in Elastic SIEM, indicating abnormal authentication activity originating from a single source.
+The volume and frequency of these events are consistent with brute force or credential spraying attempts, demonstrating how authentication attacks can be identified through SIEM log analysis.

 ---